imahrahim/ClicksForFicsProcess/content/posts/09_Website.md

 ![images](/media/Wireframes/chatgpt_visual_inspo12.webp)

 ### Wireframes

 Eventually, I had to decide on the pages that should exist on my website and what data each page should contain.
-I then started developing rough wireframes for my website so that my project began to take more shape, and I had a clearer picture of what I truly needed.
+I then started developing rough wireframes for my website.

 ![images](/media/Wireframes/UX03.png)